 Child Custody Lawyer Lake Forest, IL

-The subject of holiday, vacation and special occasion parenting time can be a particularly stressful one for parents who are no longer romantically linked.
-Each parent wants to celebrate special occasions with their child and each parent wants to have clear expectations about when they will and will not be able to do so.
+The subject of holiday, vacation, and special-occasion parenting time can be particularly stressful for parents who are no longer romantically linked.
+Each parent wants to celebrate special occasions with their child, and each wants clear expectations about when they can and cannot do so.
 Splitting up special occasions and vacations can be a daunting process because there are few ways to do so that are both fair and honor the best interests of the child affected by such arrangements.
-Thankfully, an experienced Lake Forest, Illinois child custody lawyer can help to empower co-parents to construct or modify a special occasion parenting time schedule that makes sense for everyone involved.
+Thankfully, our experienced Lake Forest, Illinois, child custody lawyer can help empower co-parents to create or modify a special occasion parenting time schedule that makes sense for everyone involved.

 Co-Parenting at the Holidays – Considerations

 As you may know by now, child custody and visitation/parenting time arrangements must be constructed with the “best interests of the child” standard in mind.
 However, the best interests of every child are different.
-When thinking about how to construct your special occasion parenting time schedule, consider your child’s unique best interests.
-Would your child suffer if he or she was not permitted to spend a specific period of time with one parent or the other?
+When planning your special occasion parenting time schedule, consider your child’s unique best interests.
+Would your child suffer if they were not permitted to spend a specific period of time with one parent or the other?
 Does your proposed schedule allow your child to see all of his or her loved ones at some point during the year?
 Do your arrangements place unnecessary stress on your child due to time or travel constraints?
 Do your arrangements allow your child to experience the holiday traditions of both families?
 Does your proposed schedule allow each parent to participate in a variety of special occasions?

 Child Custody Guidance Is Available